In Oracle's Cloud Pitch To Enterprises, an Echo of a Bygone Tech Era

 Or you could activate at least one brain cell, and understand that storing your business data on someone else's server, one you don't control, is horrendously stupid.

-I'm not hearing good in what they're saying (Score:2)
+I'm not hearing good in what they're saying (Score:4, Interesting)

 "Our cloud is more comprehensive than any other cloud in the market today, a full end-to-end cloud," said David Donatelli, Oracle's executive vice president of converged infrastructure.
 "We design from the chip all the way up to the application, fully vertically integrated."